skrshe/vim-railgun/readme.md

-# railgun.vim
+# railgun.vim - stick to indents

+## Discription
-railgun.vim is plugin that tries to implement dynamic interactive indentination for vim (i.e interactive code styling).
+railgun.vim is plugin that tries to implement dynamic interactive indentation for vim (i.e interactive code styling).

 this workflow is directly inspired by how Allen Webster's [4coder](http://4coder.net/) interacts with intentation in code.\
 ![](res/4coder_autoindent.gif)

+## Implementation
+two parts:

+- stick to indent [0%]
+- enforce indent [0%]

 ## Disclammer
 project is yet to be implemented